 There's a new nature preserve in town and I'm a big fan.
 Steven's Creek Nature Preserve, located in Mint Hill, NC, about 30 minutes east of uptown, is home to a new, state-of-the-art Nature Center (currently closed due to COVID-19) and some really beautiful trails.

-this 3.7-mile hike with me on foot, the kids on bikes, and the dog running alongside, and everyone was happy with the outing.
+this 3.7-mile hike with the dog (pets are welcome -- on leash, please!), and everyone was happy with the outing.

 The preserve trails are shady, mostly flat, not too technical, and well marked with spray-paint blazes (orange squares, yellow triangles and blue circles) on trees.

 Some considerations to note:

 - Don't go after rain.
 There are several low-lying areas that are prone to swampy flooding and your feet will get soaked.
 I understand plans are in the works for a boardwalk or footbridge over one particularly squishy area near the beginning of the trail.

 - Look for wildlife!
 During our visit, we spotted a pack of deer and a heron.

 - Though it's currently closed to the general public due to the pandemic, the Nature Center offers small group programs.
 You can check those out here.